BetterOffDev/earl/README.md

 ## Summary

 Earl is the offical WordPress theme for Draft Breakdown, built from my WordPress starter theme, [Bootstrapped](http://www.github.com/wspencer428/bootstrapped).
-Theme development uses Grunt & Bower and the is built with [Bootstrap](http://www.getbootstrap.com).
+Theme development environment uses [Grunt](http://www.gruntjs.com) & [Bower](http://www.bower.io) for automation and package control.
+Theme is also built with [Bootstrap](http://www.getbootstrap.com).
 I kept the theme fully modular in an attempt to make adding features and enhancements even easier.

 In [DB-Delta](http://www.github.com/wspencer428/DB-Delta), I had Player Management handled in a custom plugin I created called [Player Database](http://www.github.com/wspencer428/player-database).
 Player management is now included as a part of the theme files.